jpw447/nature-of-spiral-structure/README.md

 ## Redundant Files
 Old files used for development that did not produce anything relevant to the final project, and whose files were only used for testing and practice code.

+## Images
+Images used in testing, such as a logarithmic spiral and NGC 5054 in B-band.